Hsu Yung-ming: New Power Party chairmanship and legal judgements

 On 21 August 2019, Hsu was elected chairman of the New Power Party by a 7–5 vote of its executive council.
 He was removed from the post on 1 August 2020, following allegations of bribery.
 Hsu withdrew from the New Power Party four days later.
 The Taipei District Court ruled in July 2022 that Hsu had violated the Anti-Corruption Act, and sentenced him to seven years and four months imprisonment.

-Personal life

-Hsu has a son from a previous marriage even though they divorced later.